Houston Astros sign stealing scandal: Background

-Prior to the 2019 season, MLB reached an agreement with the MLB Players Association to institute new rules restricting the use of live camera feeds by placing a league official in all 30 replay rooms, and allowing only replay officials to watch in real time while others could only watch with an eight-second delay.
-Tom Verducci of Sports Illustrated said that the ban would include "all non-broadcast outfield cameras from foul pole to foul pole as well as tightening restrictions on in-house video".
+Before the 2019 season, MLB reached an agreement with the MLB Players Association to restrict the use of live camera feeds.
+A league official would be stationed in each replay room.
+Only replay officials would be allowed to watch in real time; others could only watch with an eight-second delay.
+The new rules covered "all non-broadcast outfield cameras from foul pole to foul pole" and also tightened restrictions on scoreboard video.

 The Astros finished in first place in the American League (AL) West division for the 2017 season with a win–loss record of 101–61.
 They defeated the Red Sox, three games to one, in the 2017 AL Division Series, including two wins at home at Minute Maid Park and one win away at Fenway Park.
 They defeated the New York Yankees in the 2017 AL Championship Series in seven games, winning all four home games at Minute Maid Park while losing all three road games at Yankee Stadium.
 In the World Series, the Astros defeated the Los Angeles Dodgers in seven games, going 2–2 at Dodger Stadium and 2–1 at Minute Maid Park.
 It was their first World Series championship in franchise history and the city's first championship since 1995.
 The Astros finished in first place in the AL West again in 2018 with a 103–59 record but lost the AL Championship Series to the Red Sox.
-Houston returned to the World Series in 2019 and in 2021, losing to the Washington Nationals in seven games and the Atlanta Braves in six games, respectively.
+Houston returned to the World Series in 2019 and in 2021, losing to the Washington Nationals and the Atlanta Braves, respectively.
+The Astros won the 2022 World Series over the Philadelphia Phillies.